torottreebank/treebank-releases/syntagrus_conversion/readme_and_tools/readme.txt

 dub_nargs.txt: the list of the tokens that were assigned a NARG relation which the converter finds dubious.
 Column 1: new id; Column 2: token id; column 3: the reason for the converter's doubt.

-flags.txt: this is a collection of various warnings produced by different methods in the conversion script.
+flags.txt: a collection of various warnings produced by different methods in the conversion script.
 There is a scale (1-4) which shows how likely it is that the converted sentences contains an error and a scale (A-E) which shows how important the error can be (primarily for argument structure studies, since that's what the script was originally created for).
 "Minas Tirith filter" (the last-hope filter)  means that the final filter (applied after the conversion) finds an important error.
 "Tree erased" means that the Minas Tirith filter found an error that makes it impossible for the sentence to pass the TOROT validator; syntactic information is completely erased for such sentences (they are marked as "Unannotated" and will be listed in the "critical_flags.txt", too.)"

+wordstat.txt: word counts.

 CONVERSION TOOLS:
 convert.rb: the conversion script.
 See below for the instructions.